Do you have an SEO strategy for this year?

 You probably have some good customers that give you tons of money, don’t ask for much, and they are generally easy to deal with.

-So defining who you actually want to target is going to help determine what keywords you even want to rank for, what kind of content you want to create.
+So defining who you actually want to target is going to help determine the keywords you even want to rank for and what kind of content you want to create.

 Understanding your audience will help you generate tons of ideas of what to rank for.
 Listen to your customers, listen to your market.

-When we build out content, we think about what prevents our customers from buying our services and we attacked it from every angle.
+When we write copy for our service HOTH Web Copy, we think about what prevents customers from buying services and we attacked it from every angle.

 Customers come to us and they say, “I’m not ready to buy yet, I want to make an SEO strategy” – So BOOM, we wrote this article that says “Here’s the SEO strategy you should follow!”